albertzhang24/fanyi_pptx/Desktop/documentation_img/README.md

 ****************************************************************************************************
 ### How it Works: ###

-Using python-pptx freeware, the python script can search each slide of a powerpoint for all of its paragraph text runs.
+Using python-pptx freeware, the python script searches each slide of a powerpoint for all of its paragraph text runs.
-Then, the scipt's _translate function translates each the powerpoint's text content from a source to a target language by sending a GET request to Baidu's free Univeral Translation API for each text run.
+Then, the scipt's _translate function translates each the powerpoint's text content by sending a GET request to Baidu's free Univeral Translation API for each text run.

 ****************************************************************************************************
 ### FAQ: ###